SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Conclusion

 \section{Conclusion}

-We investigate the domain shift challenge in mobile sensing, where models pre-trained via self-supervised learning are fine-tuned to heterogeneous domains.
-To address the challenge, we propose \proj{}, a framework that enables few-shot domain adaptation for self-supervised models.
-Inspired by the observation that models pre-trained on homogeneous domains show superior performance, we refine the pre-trained model to better fit the target domain by replaying the pretext task on the target side.
-To facilitate few-shot adaptation in this step, our self-supervised pre-training is performed via meta-learning.
-Our evaluations, conducted across four Human Activity Recognition datasets, indicate that \proj{} consistently outperforms established self-supervised learning and domain generalization methods, achieving an average F1-score improvement of 8.8\%p.
-Moreover, \proj{} proves to be computationally efficient, with the adaptation process being able to be completed on a COTS smartphone in under a few minutes.
-The findings validate \proj{} as a practical framework that boosts the performance of pre-trained models for end-users while ensuring minimal computational burden.
+We explored the domain shift challenge in mobile sensing, where self-supervised models are fine-tuned to heterogeneous domains.
+To address this, we proposed \proj{}, an adaptive meta-task replay approach for self-supervised learning. \proj{} combines MetaSSL, which uses meta-learning to produce self-supervised models prepared for domain adaptation, with ReplaySSL, an adaptation step that replays the meta-learned self-supervised task on target domain data.
+Our evaluation across different mobile sensing tasks demonstrates that \proj{} consistently outperforms existing self-supervised learning and domain generalization methods, achieving an average F1-score improvement of 9.4\%p.
+Additionally, \proj{} is computationally efficient, completing adaptation on a smartphone in under a few minutes.
+These findings validate \proj{} as a practical framework for enhancing pre-trained models for end-users with minimal overhead.